SSoelvsten/bdd-benchmark/README.md

 make run/hamiltonian NR=6 NC=5
 ```

+> [!IMPORTANT]
+> The gadget for the `one-hot` encodings is not yet properly implemented.
+Hence,
+> this variant has been disabled.

 ### Picotrav
 This benchmark is a small recreation of the *Nanotrav* example provided with the